Thursday, November 21, 2024

 Visit Koski Mehmed Pasha Mosque and Minaret

 Another great example of Ottoman architecture, Koski Mehmed Pasha Mosque is the most renowned mosque in the city.
 A trip to Mostar wouldn’t be complete without paying a visit to the mosque.
 Koski Mehmed Pasha Mosque is on the bank of the Neretva River, right before the whole market street.
-The entry ticket includes a visit of the interior and the climb to the minaret.
+The entry ticket includes a visit to the interior and the climb to the minaret.

 Mostar Mosque